GillHapp/GovernedLotteryHook/README.md

-# 🎲 GovernedLotteryHook Contract
+# 🎲 GovernedLotteryHook Contract (with Governance)

-The `GovernedLotteryHook` is a smart contract built on top of the Balancer V3 protocol to act as a customizable fee hook during token swaps.
-The unique feature of this contract is the lottery mechanism embedded into its logic.
-Whenever a swap happens, there's a chance for users to win accumulated fees if a lucky number is drawn.
+The `GovernedLotteryHook` contract is an advanced smart contract that integrates a lottery mechanism with governance features.
+It serves as a hook for token swaps within the Balancer V3 protocol, adding a fun and community-driven layer to the swap process through a lottery system, while also allowing the community or contract owner to govern key parameters such as the swap fee and lucky number.

 ## 🔑 Key Features

-- **Swap Fee Hook**: A fee can be applied to every swap, with adjustable percentages controlled by the contract owner.
+- **Swap Fee Hook**: The contract allows a percentage-based swap fee to be applied to every token swap, which can be adjusted via governance.
-- **Lottery Mechanism**: For every swap, a random number is drawn.
-If the number matches the predefined lucky number, the user wins the accumulated fees.
+- **Lottery System**: Users participate in a lottery on each swap.
+If a lucky number is drawn, the user wins the accrued fees.
+- **Governance Proposals**: The contract includes a governance mechanism where proposals for key parameter changes (e.g., fee percentage, lucky number) can be voted on by users.
-- **Trusted Router**: Only swaps routed through a trusted router are eligible for the lottery.
+- **Trusted Router**: Only swaps executed through a specified trusted router can participate in the lottery.
-- **Accrued Fees**: Accrued fees are stored in the contract until a lottery winner is drawn.
+- **Accrued Fees**: The fees are collected and stored in the contract until a lottery winner is drawn.

 ## 📝 Contract Summary

-This contract implements several key features using Balancer’s `IHooks` and integrates with a trusted router for secure transactions.
-Below is a detailed breakdown of the main functionality.
+The contract is designed to serve as both a lottery mechanism for swaps and a governed system where proposals can be created, voted on, and implemented by the community or owner.

 ### ⚙️ Constructor